 This might sound like an awkward way to shoehorn Bayesian analysis to mimick frequentist properties, or no different from combining model and inference from the get-go.
 However, this loop is fundamental because it still emphasizes the importance of separating the two.
 We can continue to form hypothetico-deductive analyses—namely, a falsificationist view of the world where components of model, inference, and criticism interact—while still incorporating posterior probabilities.

-1 I take an optimistic viewpoint to this trend of cycling among tools in machine learning.
+1 I take an optimistic viewpoint to the trend of cycling among tools for machine learning.
 The trend is based on what works best empirically, and I think that’s important.

 2 As a plug, I should also mention that this is what Edward is all about.

 - Blei, D. M. (2014).
 Build, compute, critique, repeat: Data analysis with latent variable models.
 Annual Review of Statistics and Its Application.